Protecting your personal information online.

 Personal Information we collect from and about you through your use of our Sites may be used for many purposes, such as:

-Delivering products and services, such as processing applications, processing transactions, consolidating financial account information in our account aggregation service, and locating our nearby branches and ATMs
+- Delivering products and services, such as processing applications, processing transactions, consolidating financial account information in our account aggregation service, locating our nearby branches and ATMs, and assisting with customer service inquiries through online chat and co-browse services

-Complying with and enforcing applicable legal requirements, industry standards, contractual obligations and FHB polices
+- Complying with and enforcing applicable legal requirements, industry standards, contractual obligations and FHB policies

 We retain personal information for a period of time as required by laws and regulations and the necessary business purpose.